 It’s estimated that more than one million adults in the U.S. and Canada started some form of orthodontic treatment in recent years.
 What sparked the trend?
 Probably a combination of new technology and a broader understanding of the field of orthodontics.

 Orthodontia is a specialized branch of dentistry that corrects dental issues like crooked teeth and misaligned bites.
 Braces and orthodontic appliances apply pressure to teeth to slowly move them into the correct position for a healthier smile.

-Spacing problems and bite misalignments don’t disappear on their own and can lead to pain, tooth decay, and low self-confidence in kids.
+Spacing problems and bite misalignments don’t disappear on their own and can lead to pain, tooth decay, and low self-confidence in kids and teens.
 Children should be evaluated by an orthodontist by age 7 to identify potential issues and determine if treatment is necessary.

 Child orthodontics may be important to help kids eat and speak properly.
 Orthodontic treatment for children can also help correct dental problems related to thumb-sucking, early or late loss of baby teeth, accidents, and poor nutrition.

-Since older children, especially teenagers, have lost their baby teeth, orthodontists can address their permanent teeth.
-Addressing bite problems and issues with adult teeth during the teen years is important.
-Teens are still growing, so it’s easier to shift the teeth and jaw while they are still pliable.
+Having braces during your teen years allows orthodontists to correct problems with permanent teeth.
+Addressing issues during the teen years is important because teens are still growing, so it’s easier to shift the teeth and jaw while they are still pliable.

 Many people choose to pursue adult braces to improve their smiles.
 Straight teeth can give you a confidence boost, but they can also correct issues that only adults face.
 Aging, environmental issues, and bad habits can impact your smile, but adult orthodontia can help.

 - Adult braces can help people struggling with periodontal problems.